Five Advantages of Scenario-Based Forecasting

 Instead of arguing over whether a forecast is right or wrong, leadership can examine which drivers move results materially, where downside risk is concentrated, and which actions change trajectory.

-Because ForesightXL keeps the baseline deterministic and each adjustment explicit, stakeholders can see the relationship between evidence, assumptions, and outcomes.
+Because ForesightXL keeps the baseline reproducible and each adjustment explicit, stakeholders can see the relationship between evidence, assumptions, and outcomes.

 This creates alignment between finance, operations, and leadership.
-It also reduces political smoothing of forecasts.
+It also reduces the pressure to smooth forecasts for political reasons.

 5. Simulations Support Decisions, Not Just Reporting